I have a passion for music. If I’m not teaching music, I’m either singing, playing the piano or cello or listening to music.

 Maxwell Mini Music started in July 2014 and in that time has built a loyal following from local families, mainly in the Beckenham area.
 I’ve had the pleasure of seeing the growth and development of many children who joined as new-born babes and are now confident walkers who enjoy their weekly music class with their friends.
 In addition in June 2017 I took on the role as music teacher in a local nursery school.

 This experience together with my BA(Hons), MA(Mus) and PGCE have enabled me to become a Member of The Incorporated Society of Musicians (a professional body for UK musicians).
 My teaching is inspired by the music education philosophy of Zoltan Kodály.
-I have attended a number of courses run by the British Kodály Academy and am currently studying for their Early Years Certificate in 2019 with a Distinction.
+I have attended a number of courses run by the British Kodály Academy and completed their Early Years Certificate in 2019 with a Distinction.

 In April 2016 I took over leading the Junior Choir at St. George’s Church, Beckenham and this provides an extra opportunity for music making with children in the Beckenham area.